davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 ## Background

 For this hack we are going to build a `Hello World` -style application so you understand the basic workflow to build a _very_ simplistic smart contract dapp.
+All we are going to do is:
+* send a message to a receiver
+* the receiver will ack it and send a response back

+That completes the smart contract.

-We use the Truffle Suite under-the-covers in vscode to develop smart contracts in Ethereum with Azure.
+We use the Truffle Suite under-the-covers in vscode to develop smart contracts in Ethereum, deploying to Azure.

-Remember: Before choosing the implementation language, one has to design the flow and develop conditions.
-You should have a basic understanding of this from our ideation session.
+>>With blockchain, iterative development is your friend.
+Don't try to do too much before you test your smart contract.
+After every successful test, consider committing your changes to git.

 ## Getting Started